 Q: I graduated a few years ago with a lot of student debt.
 I've kept up with my payments, and thankfully now I'm starting to make more money.
-I'd like to get rid of my debt faster by starting to make bigger payments, but my parents are telling me I should use the extra income to start saving for retirement.
+I'd like to get rid of my student loans faster by starting to make bigger payments, but my parents are telling me I should use the extra income to start saving for retirement.
 Which is the smarter move?

-With that said, you do still have a choice to make, and there isn't one right answer to this that fits all situations.
+You do still have a choice to make, and there isn't one right answer to this that fits all situations.
 Rather it comes down to some specific numbers.
 Basically, you need to investigate whether you could earn more on the money by investing it for retirement than you could save on interest by paying off your student loans sooner.

-Right now, the federal student loan interest rate for undergraduates is 4.66 percent.
+Right now, the federal student loan interest rate for undergraduates is 4.45 percent.
 That dwarfs what savings accounts are paying these days, though it is less than the long-term expected return from the stock market.
 Also, you would gain a tax advantage by saving for retirement in a plan like a 401(k) or an IRA.
 Thus, if your interest rate is in the low-to-mid single digits, you have a good chance of coming out ahead by just making your scheduled loan payments, and putting the excess toward retirement.

 Got a question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
 Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.

 More from MoneyRates.com: